isabelle-prover/admin/docs/architecture.rst

 The purpose of this configuration is to bootstrap a set of machines to a defined state.
 Bootstrapping is idempotent: running it twice on the same machines is the same as running it once.
 In most cases, it is also incremental: if change it monotonically, we can re-apply bootstrapping and get the same result as bootstrapping a machine from a pristine state.
-The only assumption is that we never manually configure the machines, i.e. logging in via SSH and performing commands in Bash.
+The only assumption is that we never manually configure the machines, i.e. logging in via SSH and performing arbitrary commands in Bash.

 .. note::